-With almost 200 Chelsea shirts ranging from 1978 to the present day you are sure to find a shirt that you like.
+With almost 200 Chelsea shirts ranging from the 70s to the present day you are sure to find a shirt that you like.

-The 2001-03 home shirt was also worn over two season and signalled the groundwork being laid for Chelsea’s future strong performances in the League.
+The 2001-03 home shirt (above right) was also worn over two season and signalled the groundwork being laid for Chelsea’s future strong performances in the League.

 The first season was Claudio Ranieri’s first as manager, when he lead the club to a 6th place finish and the second saw the club finish 4th, defeating Liverpool 2-1 in the final game of the season to qualify for the Champions League.

-This was one of the most significany matches in the club’s history as it prompted Roman Abrahmovich to invest his million in the club.
+This was one of the most significant matches in the club’s history as it prompted Roman Abramovich to invest his million in the club.

-Amazon have a great selection of retro Chelsea shirts including a 1963 home shirt.
-At this point Tommy Docherty was manager and the Doc was responsible initiating a kit changes to all blue.
+Amazon has a great selection of retro Chelsea shirts including a 1963 home shirt.
+At this point, Tommy Docherty was the manager and the Doc was responsible for initiating a kit change to all blue.

-Under his managership the club were promoted from the Second Division to the top flight and his young side began challenging for top honours again.
-In their first season back in top flight they finished fifth – three points off of second place.
+Under his managership the club was promoted from the Second Division to the top flight and his young side began challenging for top honours again.
+In their first season back in top-flight they finished fifth – three points off of second place.